anqihu2/TIME/README.md

 ## Step 7: Extract formant values (Fave Extract)

-To DO: Set up a for loop for the command below in terminal through python; examine the tiers being extracted if child and model talker tiers are both in the force aligned TextGrid

 Input files in the command below: (.speaker file with unidentifiable demo; force aligned TextGrid; mono .wav file)

 ```bash